Envira Gallery Review: The Best WordPress Image Gallery Plugin?

 The biggest decision is choosing which license to opt for.
 As you’d expect, the more expensive licenses ship with additional (and more sophisticated) addons, so it’s a tradeoff between price and feature set.

-For most users, the optimal license will fall somewhere between Silver and Gold — Silver unlocks the bulk of the best addons, while Gold unlocks the lot.
+For most users, the optimal license will fall somewhere between Plus and Pro — Plus unlocks the bulk of the best addons, while Pro unlocks the lot.

-Having looked closely at the addons available with each license, I personally lean towards the $49 Silver license, and feel it represents the best value.
-Yes, upgrading to Gold gets you a few extra addons, but at double the price it’s a big jump for not much more.
-Gold also offers premium support, but because of how easy the plugin is to use, you probably won’t need this much.
+Having looked closely at the addons available with each license, I personally lean towards the $99 Pro license and feel it represents the best value.
+Yes, it’s the most expensive option (apart from the Agency license that lets you use the plugin on an unlimited number of sites), but it’s not much more expensive than the Plus license, and you get access to lots more features.
+Pro also offers premium support, although, because of how easy the plugin is to use, you probably won’t use this much.

 All in all, Envira is a really strong gallery plugin.
 Quick, reputable, and easy to use — and gets a full endorsement from us.